priestc/moneywagon/README.md

 code would break, wasting development time.
 With moneywagon, you code your application to the moneywagon API (which doesn't change), and under the hood you can swap between services.

-This tool is still being developed, but currently has 5 principle functions:

-1. Getting the **current** exchange rate of any cryptocurrency (LTC, BTC, PPC, etc) and a fiat currency (USD, EUR, RUR, etc.)
-2. Getting the exchange rate between a cryptocurrency and a fiat currency **at an arbitrary point in time**.
-3. Getting the balance of an address for any cryptocurrency.
-4. Getting a list of historical transaction from an address for any cryptocurrency.
-5. A Bitcore-esque wrapper class for making transactions (BTC only for now).
-6. Command line interface for accessing all of moneywagon's functionality from the shell.

-There is a sixth planned part of moneywagon that has not yet been built.
-This section will be a fancy API for creating transactions.

 # Installation